my first guitar

 The Storm Thieves

-Occasionally, I also still play with Dan Britton and Chris conway in the Storm Thieves, remembered in Leicester for never practicing yet turning out (apparently) memorable performances of extended acoustic and harmony-based songs about twice a year.
-Chris Conway has just re-issued the original Storm Thieves recordings on CD, under his Oblong Records label.
-After 12 years, we just issued the album we recorded in 1995 (we're proud of our unstressful slacker approach).
+Storm Thieves 3rd CD cover Although the Storm Thieves may now only meet occasionally at a suitably celebratory points in time, I’m still in contact with Dan Britton and Chris Conway.
+We’re remembered from the 90s in Leicester for never practicing yet turning out (apparently) memorable performances of (at the time distinctly unfashionable) extended acoustic and harmony-based songs about twice a year, pulling in regular crowds and attracting a loyal following of really lovely people.
+Chris Conway has re-issued all the original Storm Thieves recordings on Bandcamp for streaming or purchase.
+These include the “lost” album we recorded in 1995 (we were proud of our unstressful slacker approach), and the instrumental Dwellers in the Mirage album from when we called ourselves “Leaf Storm”.
 Chris tells the story here.

-I also like to revisit experimental stuff (I started with tape loops and electro-acoustic experiments at art college in the early 70's, like using the pickup on an electric guitar to record saxophone loops - which sounded haunting and interesting, or using oscillators to produce mathematically-based pieces - which sounded horrible).
-I was also a participant in two of the early Sharp Edge concerts in Nottingham, UK, organised by members of the Royal Philharmonic and other musicians in the late 90's.
-Sound also features in the digital art in which I've been involved, and forms part of my project cubeLife, and Kate Rounding made a brief piece from the audio we recorded for the work.
-I've just started on fragments I've collected over the years - bedroom tapes with interesting (well, they are to me, anyway) glimpses of sounds and moody hints of songs.
-Whatever can be turned into something listenable will slowly appear somewhere around here.
+I also have experimental work (starting with tape loops and electro-acoustic experiments at art college in the 70s, like using the pickup on an electric guitar to record saxophone loops—haunting and interesting—or using oscillators to produce mathematically-based pieces which sounded horrible).
+I was also a participant with other musicians in two of the early Sharp Edge (search on the page) concerts in Nottingham, UK, organised by members of the Royal Philharmonic in the late 90s (“a flexible ensemble of 10 to 30 musicians… innovative concerts of the newest music”)—all very different.
+Sound also features in digital art in which I’ve been involved, and is part of my project cubeLife.
+Former Loscoe State Opera flautist Kate Rounding made a brief piece from the audio we recorded for the work:

-expression through music is simple pleasure evoking thoughtless response...
+expression through music is a simple pleasure evoking thoughtless responses...

 communication of conscious experience through sound is a primal form of interaction...

-audiences act as intelliget feedback systems for assessing interaction...
+audiences act as intelligent feedback systems for assessing interaction...